 Online Master of Science in Computer Information Systems Degree

 Established in 2004, Boston University’s online master’s in Computer Information Systems (MSCIS) immerses students in the fast-paced world of technological innovation—preparing them for IT leadership positions in all sectors.
-Designed for working professionals, the MSCIS ensures that graduates gain superior technical expertise and the ability to compete for managerial positions in a variety of computer science and information systems areas.
-MSCIS degree concentrations encompass some of the fastest growing and highest paid segments of the IT job market:
+Designed for students who wish to combine technical competence in information systems with knowledge of managerial and organizational issues, MSCIS degree concentrations encompass some of the fastest growing and highest paid segments of the IT job market:

 - Computer Networks